An Ultimate Guide To SaaS Marketing Funnels

 A SaaS marketing funnel follows the path of your customers’ journey from the moment they first hear your brand’s name until the post-purchase process —including retention and/or advocacy.

 Every visitor is put through a sales process that is wired to lead them toward making a purchase.
 They are shown retargeting ads, presented content that aligns with their wants and needs, or getting emails if they signed for your newsletter.
 By tracking how your prospects and paying customers interact with your company at each stage, you can optimize both the sales and marketing process, helping your audience purchase your product faster.

-As you go further down the funnel the number of people that tag along will decrease, but those who stick around under the later stages of your funnel will be your most qualified leads that are very likely to make a purchase from your business.
-However, their their journey with your business and your marketing funnel won’t end just yet.
+As you go further down the funnel, the number of people will decrease, but those who stick around under the later stages of your funnel will be your most qualified leads that are very likely to make a purchase from your business.

 SaaS Marketing Stages